Bachelor of Music (Specialisation) - CG51

 This major is available on the Mackay campus and also by distance education.

 You are required to complete 24 units.
-These include two core music units and a specialisation.
-Under the specialisation, 22 units need to be completed for this course.
+These include four core music units and a specialisation.
+Under the specialisation, 20 units need to be completed for this course.

 Jazz and Popular Music (Mackay only)